 2. The London Eye

 Although the London Eye only opened in 1999, it’s already one of London’s most popular attractions.
 It features 32 glass capsules offering a spectacular view from a height of 443 feet.
-We’ve ranked it second among the best attractions because the location is truly magnificent (the London Eye is directly on the Thames) and because you can see lots of well-known sights from the capsules.
+We’ve ranked it second among the best attractions because the location is truly magnificent (the London Eye is directly on the Thames) and because you can see lots of well-known sights from these capsules.
 We recommend buying tickets in advance – if possible, fast track tickets allowing you to skip the line at the gate.
 As you’ll see, the London Eye is a real magnet for tourists!

 3. Westminster Abbey in London

 Westminster Abbey is one of the world’s most-visited churches and a UNESCO World Heritage Site.
 By tradition, the kings and queens of England are crowned and buried here.
 This is where the coronation of Queen Elizabeth II took place – as well as the moving funeral service for Lady Diana.
 A visit to this majestic church is an absolute must on any trip to London.
+We’ve summarised the most important facts about Westminster Abbey in our guide.

 4. Buckingham Palace